-A minimum wage is a labour market institution that raises the wages of employees having earned less than the new minimum.
-Since the minimum-wage segment represents a substantial part of the low-wage segment, the low-wage segment and, thus, the probability of low wages can potentially be decreased by a minimum wage introduction or hike.
-Beyond the effect for minimum-wage earners, a reducing effect on the low-wage probability is likely to be stronger the more pronounced the compression effects of the minimum wage are (Burauel et al. 2020; Cengiz et al. 2019; Phelan 2019).
+A minimum wage is a labor market institution that raises the wages of employees having earned less than the new minimum.
+Since the minimum wage segment represents a substantial part of the low wage segment, the low wage segment and, thus, the probability of low wages occurring can potentially be decreased by a minimum wage introduction or hike.
+Beyond the effect on minimum wage earners, a reducing effect on the low wage probability is likely to be stronger the more pronounced the compression effects of the minimum wage are (Burauel et al. 2020; Cengiz et al. 2019; Phelan 2019).
 This is because the low-wage threshold is a relative measure that refers to the median wage.
 The higher the minimum wage is in relation to the median wage and the stronger the compression effects are, the more pronounced the reduction in the low-wage sector due to the minimum wage.
 In Germany, the introduction of the minimum wage in 2015 led to a significant wage compression (Mindestlohnkommission 2016), while spillover effects could not be found (Burauel et al. 2020).
 Both findings indicate a convergence at the bottom of the income distribution; this implies a concentration of wages at and just above the minimum wage, also called the ripple effect of a minimum wage (Phelan 2019).
 As a result, the minimum wage became the going rate for many low-paid employees (Brown 1999).
 Therefore, the function of minimum wages is primarily to raise wages at the bottom of the wage distribution.
-Overall, this development is likely to lead to a convergence of individual-, company- and industry-specific risks of earning low wages and, in particular, minimum wages.
-This means that groups of employees, companies and sectors that had the highest incidence of earning below 8.50 euros prior to the introduction of the minimum wage in Germany, such as women, those younger than 35 years old and older than 55 years old, foreigners, low-skilled workers, temporary and fixed-term employees, mini-jobbers, those working in small companies, without collective bargaining obligations or in the service sector (Dütsch and Himmelreicher 2020; Kalina and Weinkopf 2015), are assumed to continue to exhibit a similar risk but at an even lower level.
-Thus, with regard to the groups mentioned above, the probability of low wages should decrease.
-Additionally, it is important to consider that a minimum wage can be effective only if there is compliance with it.
+Overall, this development is likely to lead to a convergence of individual-, company- and industry-specific incidences of earning low wages and, in particular, minimum wages.
+This means that groups of employees, companies and sectors that had the highest incidence of earning below 8.50 euros prior to the introduction of the minimum wage in Germany, such as women, those younger than 35 years old and older than 55 years old, foreigners, low-skilled workers, temporary and fixed-term employees, mini-jobbers, those working in small companies, those without collective bargaining obligations or those in the service sector (Dütsch and Himmelreicher 2020; Kalina and Weinkopf 2015), are assumed to continue to exhibit a similar risk but at an even lower level.
+Thus, regarding the groups mentioned above, the share of employees with low or minimum wages and their likelihood of receiving such wages should decrease in the sense of convergence.
+Additionally, it is important to consider that a minimum wage can be effective only if organizations comply with it.
 Noncompliance reduces the positive wage effects (Low Pay Commission 2021; Mindestlohnkommission 2018).
 Nevertheless, convergence should be evident, albeit to a lesser extent than with full compliance.

-Hypothesis 1: Individual, company-specific and sectoral risks of being paid in the minimum-wage and low-wage segment declined between 2014 and 2018 due to convergence.
+Hypothesis 1: Individual, company-specific and sectoral risks of being paid in the minimum-wage and low-wage segments declined between 2014 and 2018, leading to convergence.